Melbourne Museum: 2000–present: Carlton Gardens

 The current Melbourne Museum is located in Carlton Gardens, alongside the Exhibition Building, on the site of the former Melbourne Exhibition Speedway, which operated from 5 November 1928 until 7 March 1936.
 The museum was constructed during the period of the Kennett government (1992–1999) and was opened on 21 October 2000 by the Premier of Victoria, Steve Bracks.
 The new Melbourne Museum included some living organisms within the galleries.
-The centerpiece of the new building houses the Forest Gallery, an exhibition portraying the temperate forests of eastern Victoria.
+The centrepiece of the new building houses the Forest Gallery, an exhibition portraying the temperate forests of eastern Victoria.
 The Forest Gallery is home to the ongoing Forest Secrets exhibition, which examines the agents of change within the forests.

 The Melbourne Museum was one of the venues of Festival Melbourne 2006, a citywide art festival held in conjunction of the 2006 Commonwealth Games, which was held in Melbourne.
-Among the exhibitions held in the museum were 'Common Goods:Cultures Meet Through Craft', which featured crafts made by artists from various Commonwealth countries and 'CARVE:Indigenous carving practices', a series of demonstrations of traditional indigenous carving practices and techniques from Australia, New Zealand and Canada.
+Among the exhibitions held in the museum were 'Common Goods:Cultures Meet Through Craft', a project of the South Project.
+It featured crafts made by artists from various Commonwealth countries and 'CARVE:Indigenous carving practices', a series of demonstrations of traditional indigenous carving practices and techniques from Australia, New Zealand and Canada.
 There was also a producers' market, 'Victorian Producers' Market', where produces from regional Victoria such as wine, cheese and others were sold.
 A cooking competition, 'Culinary Pro Am of the Commonwealth' was also held between Melbourne chefs, each representing a Commonwealth country.
 Live actions of the Games were also shown on a large screen on the museum grounds.